angelicahill/shakespearescanner/README.md

 **How to run program?**

 If you would like to run this program yourself in the terminal all you have to do is:
-- Copy/paste my code into your text editor of choice, save it as a Go file within a directory on your desktop.
-- Downloading and save the five .txt filed associated with this program in that same directory.
+- Clone this repository.
-- Open your terminal and navigate to this directory before running “go run main.go”
+- Open your terminal and navigate to this directory before running “go run shakespearescanner.go”
 - The terminal should then display the following: “Please pick a word and then I will tell you how often is shows up in each of the following Shakespeare plays: The Tempest, Hamlet, King Lear, Macbeth, and Romeo and Juliet.
 Please pick a word...”
 - Input a word.
 - The program will run and display something like the following: